 Why I Love My Capital One 360 Savings Account

 I don’t know what took me so long to open up an Capital One 360 online savings account.
 I had read dozens of posts from various personal finance bloggers recommending Capital 360 savings accounts and I certainly wasn’t happy with the pathetic interest rate I was earning from my brick and mortar bank.
 But laziness kept me from diving in and opening up an online savings account.
 And that laziness cost me hundreds of dollars in interest!

 So I finally decided to take the plunge and open up a high yield savings account online and I haven’t looked back since.
 Something tells me this is going to be a long-term relationship.
 Here are just a few of the reasons I have fallen so hard for Capital One 360…

 1. Some of the best interest rates on savings you’ll find anywhere.
 With interest rates at historic lows you can’t expect to make a killing with a simple savings account.
-My brick and mortar bank was only paying a measly 0.05% (they really forced themselves!) but my Capital One 360 rate is .75%.
-That may not seem like much but it is 15 times higher interest earnings than most traditional banks are offering!
+My brick and mortar bank was only paying a measly 0.05% (they really forced themselves!) but my Capital One 360 rate is much higher than that!
+In fact, it is about 15 times higher interest earnings than most traditional banks are offering!

 2. Sub-accounts make saving for different purposes a breeze.
 I don’t know about you but I find it a lot easier to save money when I have a specific goal to focus on.
 I also like to keep my savings in different “buckets” so my emergency fund doesn’t get mixed in with my vacation fund.
 Capital One 360 makes this super-easy.
 Once you set up your initial account you can quickly set up as many sub-accounts as you need to help you save for specific purposes.
 Plus you can give each sub-account a nickname to keep them organized and separate.